 There’s always something grandiose about gazing back across the gulf of history.
 Today, we know so much about what was to come, and the people of the past knew so very little.
-It’s impossible to read through TIME’s July 25, 1969 issue—which was released 45 years ago this week, will be re-released in full on Time’s tablet edition next week and featured the epochal Apollo 11 moon-landing on its cover—and not indulge in some of that generational smugness.
+It’s impossible to read through TIME’s July 25, 1969 issue—which was released 50 years ago this month and featured the epochal Apollo 11 moon-landing on its cover—and not indulge in some of that generational smugness.
 There is the good-news story about a lull in the fighting in Vietnam—a story that feels a lot less good when you know that the war would drag on for six more years and kill more than 15,000 additional American soldiers.
 There was the laudatory profile of Attorney General John Mitchell, the man nicknamed “Nixon’s heavyweight,” who would later come to be known less nobly as inmate number 24171-157, serving 19 months in prison for his part in the Watergate scandal.

 There were the ads too—for sugar as a diet food (it can “turn your appestat back to low”), for Marlboro Longhorn 100’s, for RCA’s Octoputer, a computer mainframe that “works from way over here where you are to way over there where it is.”
 There was the story about the European Common Market, and the question of whether it would ever lead to a true European Union.
 (Answer: yes, sort of, eventually.)
 There was the speculation over what effect the Chappaquiddick accident, which occurred the same week as the moon landing, would have on Teddy Kennedy’s “nationwide constituency,” polite code for his Presidential prospects.
 (Answer: a bad one.)
 The folly of “the appestat,” the future of the computer, the bloody arc of Vietnam were all part of the unknowable future to the people of then and are just lines in the historical archives to the people of now.